profzei/NUC7i3BNH/Readme.md

 </p>

-#### This repo is currently compatible with macOS Big Sur and OpenCore 0.8.9
+#### This repo is currently compatible with macOS Ventura and OpenCore 0.9.9

 This repo contains information for getting macOS working on an **Intel NUC7i3BNH**.

-This EFI is built and tested on **Big Sur 11.7**: for the moment I stick with Big Sur (20G817) since I need a machine as stable and reliable as possible as a daily driver.
-However Ventura/Monterey compatibility should be fine (but untested).
+This EFI is built and tested on **Ventura 13.6.6**: retro-compatibility with Big Sur and Monterey is fine!

 **This repository is for personal purposes**